 We are pleased to present our Annual Drinking Water Quality Report to you covering the period from January 1, 2024 to December 31, 2024.
 This report is a summary of the quality of the water we provide to our customers.
 The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests.
 We hope this information helps you become more knowledgeable about what's in your drinking water.
 Where Does Our Drinking Water Come From?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Your water source comes from one well that draws groundwater from the Floridan Aquifer.
-This system's water is chlorinated for disinfection and aerated for odor control.
+Your water source: Two groundwater wells from the Floridan Aguifer.
+The water supplied to you is treated with chlorine to maintain disinfection in the distribution system.